epidemian/advent-of-code-2022/README.md

 ## Goals

 - Have fun
-- Leant stuff
+- Learn stuff
-- Fast execution time (< 1 second)
+- Fast execution time (< 1 second for whole set of puzzles)
-- Read inputs from files (or stdin)
+- Read inputs from files (or stdin) instead of `include_str!()`ing their contents into the executable
 - (optional) Better error handling

 ## Learnings